arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 )
 ```

-Looks like we need to setup a PostgreSQL user and database for our application.
+Looks like a PostgreSQL user and database need to be setup for our application.
-If you check out the application source, you can see that it is reading in the
+If you check out the application source code (`src/Lib.hs`), you can see that it
-`DATABASE_URL` environment variable and using it to connect to the PostgreSQL
+is reading in the `DATABASE_URL` environment variable and using it to connect to
-server.
+the PostgreSQL server.

 If the `DATABASE_URL` environment variable is not specified, the application
 defaults to using: